RichardAtCT/claude-code-openai-wrapper/README.md

 - **Client Responsibility**: Chat clients should handle their own conversation continuity
 - **No Persistence**: Nothing is saved between requests
 - **Tool Override**: The `enable_tools` parameter is ignored; only chat mode tools are available

+### Monitoring Considerations

+- **Usage Monitoring Tools**: If you use tools that monitor Claude Code usage by analyzing session logs (e.g., usage tracking dashboards, cost analysis tools), be aware that enabling `CHAT_MODE_CLEANUP_SESSIONS=true` (default) will delete session files immediately after each request
+- **To preserve logs for monitoring**: Set `CHAT_MODE_CLEANUP_SESSIONS=false` in your environment variables
+- **Trade-off**: Disabling cleanup will cause sessions to accumulate in Claude's `/resume` command, but allows monitoring tools to access the session data

 ### Example Usage